MODELING POLYMER CLAY

 Of course, using tools we can employ many more techniques, let’s talk about them.

-Many of the tools used for modeling polymer clay are the same as those used for traditional clay.
-In addition, some of them can be substituted with everyday household objects without the need to buy a special tool.
+Many of the tools used to shape this material are the same as those used for traditional clay.
+In addition, some of them can be supplemented with everyday household objects without the need to buy a special tool.

-It is true that some are specific to this type of clay, such as the laminator and the rubber roller, but many are the same.
+It is true that some are specific to this type of fimo paste, such as the laminator and the rubber roller, but many are the same.

 Let’s talk about what modeling accessories you may need.